Welcome to Personality Central

 INTPs are brilliant and insightful individuals, and they may not be able to tolerate others who are not as fast.
 This is especially true if they are working in a team and the INTP’s progress is hindered because of a slower member.

-Allow the INTP to work independently or give him a role that requires less participation or input from others in order that he may not be hindered in this manner.
+Allow the INTP to work independently or give him a role that requires less participation or input from others so that he may not be hindered in this manner.

 INTPs believe strongly in fairness and justice, and they believe every decision should be according to logic and principle.
 Hence, irrational or unprincipled acts, especially those that affect them personally can become a source of frustration for the INTP and eventually lead to conflict.

 If you’re making a decision, especially if it seems illogical or overly emotional, make sure you explain its rationale to an INTP.